 Beverly cringed as she realized her mistake.
 "Sorry.
 Of course there isn't."
-She had taken in the damage assessments but had not considered what some of them meant.
+She'd taken in the damage assessments but hadn't considered what some of them meant.
 She was suddenly very glad Guinan was not on board.

 "Are you here for a reason, Beverly?"
 It wasn't like Deanna to be like this.

 Beverly slid into the booth across from her.
 "He's not gone, is he?"

 Deanna didn't ask who she meant.
 She just shook her head.
 "He may never be gone."

 That was what Jean-Luc meant and why Deanna was an acceptable visitor when she wasn't.
 His interactions with Shinzon had left Jean-Luc reeling, and Deanna—the only other person that Shinzon had hurt on such a personal level—was in a position to understand the pain he was feeling.
 With a sigh, like she had so many times before, Beverly cut off her need to be with Jean-Luc, ruthlessly shoving it back into the far reaches of her mind and focusing on the problem her two friends were having.
 "You need to talk to the Captain," she finally said.
 "He's hurting too."

 Deanna looked up, her brow strained, then it relaxed.
 "I never thought...what it must be like.
 That's why his emotions are so—" she cut herself off, the privacy of her patient being paramount, Beverly supposed.

 She couldn't stifle a pang of jealousy that Deanna knew what Jean-Luc was feeling.
 Beverly couldn't even tell if he was feeling anything.